natetharp/covid-heroes/_heroes/douglas-linn-hickok.md

 death_date:
 ---

 Capt.
 Douglas Linn Hickok (US Army), was 57 years old.
+The Pentagon identified Hickok, an Army captain and physician assistant in the New Jersey National Guard, as the first U.S. service member to die of the novel coronavirus.